Nanban (2012 film): Distribution

-Telugu film distributor Dil Rajubought the theatrical rights of Snehitudu, the Telugu dubbed version of Nanban for Andhra Pradesh market.
+Telugu film distributor Dil Raju bought the theatrical rights of Snehitudu, the Telugu dubbed version of Nanban for Andhra Pradesh market.
 Snehitudu was released on 26 January 2012.

 Home media

-The satellite rights was sold for a record sum to STAR Vijay for ₹120 million.
+The satellite rights was sold for a record sum to Star Vijay for ₹120 million.
 The film was broadcast on 1 May 2012, four months after its theatrical release on the occasion of May day and registered a TRP of 11.1 points.

 Indian DVD were marketed by Moser Baer.
 Overseas DVD were marketed by Suara DVD.